How to Fix the “not a valid Win32 application” Error

 Wally’s Answer: This error occurs for various reasons.
 If your messenger software worked beforehand, then it could be due to a virus or malware.
 If you just installed the messenger then it might not be compatible with your version of Windows.
 Win32 errors can occur for various reasons.

 Win32 Programs or Applications

 Win32 applications are 32-bit applications that conform to the rules of the Win32 API.
-So, basically its a standard format for applications that run on 32-bit Windows.
+So, basically, it’s a standard format for applications that run on 32-bit Windows.
 Win32 applications can take advantage of multiple processors.
-All Win32 application have a .exe extension.
+All Win32 applications have a .exe extension.

 General Causes of Win32 Errors

-- Program was designed for a different version of Windows.
+- The program was designed for a different version of Windows.